Kiev - walking tour and practical tips

 3) Going out: Kiev is no different from any other ex-Soviet capitals in terms of going out, in the sense that people usually go to discos to have a night of fun.
 The thing is that there's no area where you could simply find all the discos, so the best way to do it would be to ask a local person which discos they like: not all of the places have a nice vibe, so if you just pick it randomly, you might pay an expensive entry ticket for a place you don't really like and (because the locals don't really like it either) will be the only one on the dance floor.

 Well, if anyone is going to Kiev this summer, let us know if there's anything else you'd like to know which we overlooked - we might have the insider information :-).

 Below are some photos from our trip to Kiev:

 Uspenskiy Sobor in Kievo-Pecherskaya Lavra:

 Museum of Holodomor ("Killing by hunger") - the man-made famine in the Ukranian SSR in 1932 - is located very close to the Pecherskaya Lavra.
-The statue of the girl pressing an ear of wheat to her chest symbolizes all the kids who were shot on the spot for trying to pick up the tiny bit of wheat which was left in the fields after the whole crop was taken to Russia in order to deliberately starve Ukranians to death during this horrifying genocide action of the Soviet government against the "stubborn" republic:
+The statue of the girl pressing an ear of wheat to her chest symbolizes all the kids who were shot on the spot for trying to glean the miserable remnants of grain after the whole crop of wheat was taken to Russia in order to deliberately starve Ukranians to death during this horrifying genocide action of the Soviet government against the "stubborn" republic: